idimitriadis0/TranslateOnLinux/docs/index.md

 ## Via Dual Boot - On a separate machine

-Of course, you can install GNU/Linux alongside Windows on your PC or on a separate machine, but that defeats the purpose of using GNU/Linux as your main OS for professional translation without the need of rebooting and using Windows.
+You can also install GNU/Linux alongside Windows on your PC (which is often recommended as a first step for newcomers, although interested users with Windows 10/11 should also check out WLS) or on a separate machine.

-And that concludes this wiki.

 Happy translating!